alongL/mysqlmgr/README.md

 ## How to use?
 Just include "mysqlmgr.hpp"  to use all the function.

-You can see main.cpp for mor demo. main.cpp shows how to use this swiss knife.
+You can see main.cpp for more infomation.

+main.cpp shows how to use this swiss knife.